 openSUSE Kubic is a community Linux distribution intended for running server side containers.

-It's also a Kubernetes conformant distribution, so container orchestration is no problem.
+It's also a Kubernetes conformant distribution.

 This distribution supports atomic rollbacks and separates user-data and container data out to